 In short, a digital certificate has the following details.

-To whom the certificate is issued?
+- To whom the certificate is issued?
 It is the website owner or organization to whom the certificate belongs.
-Make sure it matches the name of the website or the parent company or the name you expect when you visit that site.
+Ensure it matches the name of the website or the parent company or the name you expect when you visit that site.

 The expiration date of the Certificate: This is mostly one to two years, but sometimes it can be longer than this.